SPECIALIST PROGRAM IN NEUROSCIENCE - Cognitive Stream (SCIENCE) - SCSPE1172

 Stage 1:

-Students may apply to Stage 1 after successfully completing a minimum of 4.0 credits, including the following courses: BIOA01H3, BIOA02H3, CHMA10H3, [CHMA11H3 or CHMA12H3], PSYA01H3, and PSYA02H3.
-Students must have a CGPA of 2.75 or higher to be admitted to the program.
+Students will typically apply to Stage 1 at the end of their first year of study.
+When applying, note that the Subject POSt code for Stage 1 is SCSPE1072.
 Application for admission will be made to the Office of the Registrar through ACORN, during the Limited Program application periods.
-When applying, note that the Subject POSt code for Stage 1 is SCSPE1072.
 For more information on applying to limited enrolment programs, please visit the Office of the Registrar website.

 Stage 2:

-2. Complete 1.0 credit in Stream Foundations courses from the following list*:
+2. Completion of 1.0 credit in Stream Foundations courses from the following list*:

 BIOB11H3 Molecular Aspects of Cellular and Genetic Processes